NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_over-subscription.rst

 Cinder scheduler only allows over-subscription of a storage pool if the pool reports the ``thin_provisioning_support`` capability, as described for each type of NetApp platform below.

+The SolidFire Cinder driver does not support thin or thick provisioning.
+Please read the section :ref:`solidfire_thin_provisioning` for more details.

 Details
 -------